 The macroeconomic projections in the baseline scenario are the most important determinant of the final ECL amount.
-The combined impact of macroeconomic scenarios, applied to the corporate loan and mortgage loan portfolios, on the ECL is limited (1% of Stage 1 and Stage 2 ECL).
+The combined impact of MES, applied to the corporate loan and mortgage loan portfolios, on the ECL is limited (1% of Stage I and Stage 2 ECL).